Information for parents and carers of undergraduate students

 After the tenancy begins

-One the tenancy begins we will always ask for the student’s specific consent before sharing information with you.
+One the tenancy begins we will always ask for the student’s specific consent before sharing information with you, as per the University's confidentiality policy.
 If you have any concerns and wish to contact the University, the following details will be useful:

 - If you have a concern about a student’s welfare you should contact their Student Support Centre, contact details are available on each residence webpage.